Bald Eagle Appreciation Days in Keokuk, Iowa (2026)

 Activities at First Christian Church include:

-- Lee County Conservation Eagles Nest and Nature Displays
+Lee County Conservation Eagles Nest and Nature Displays

-- Native American Displays and Artifacts by the Iliniwek Village
+Native American Displays and Artifacts by the Iliniwek Village

-- Eagle Photo Contest and Voting
+Eagle Photo Contest Displays and Voting in the Amateur and Professional divisions.

 Where is my best chance to view wild bald eagles during the appreciation days?